|Peak||Mount Tomanivi (Mt Victoria)|

 Welcome to the definitive site for all those wanting to follow in our footsteps and attempt the highest mountain in the Cannibal Isles (aka Fiji).

 Mount Tomanivi (formerly Mount Victoria) is an extinct volcano located in the northern highlands of Viti Levu.
 Viti Levu is the main and biggest island in Fiji and with international airports at Nadi and Suva, getting to Tomanivi is relatively easy.
-At 1,323 metres (4341 feet) the mountain can be summitted in a single day (and yes, you can get back to a resort pool).
+At 1,323 metres (4341 feet) the mountain can be summitted in a single day (and yes, you can get back in time to hang out by a resort pool).

-Our starting point for this adventure was a luxury resort on the southern (Coral) Coast, although given the relative ease in which you can travel around Viti Levu you could be starting from virtually anywhere on the island.
+Our starting point for this adventure was Tavua Hotel, a 1930s simple hotel located in Tavua (the nearest town to the hike).
+Although given the relative ease in which you can travel around Viti Levu you could be starting from virtually anywhere on the island (West or North Coast obviously being closer).
 The few guide books on climbing Tomanivi all state that you must have a 4WD in order to reach Navai (the starting village for the climb).
-This isn't the case, although the road is very rough and I'm sure any of the car rental companies would refuse to rent you a car if they knew you were going to try and drive to Navai.
+This isn't the case, although the road is very rough and I'm sure all of the car rental companys would refuse to rent you a car if they knew you were going to try and drive to Navai.
 However, while we were at Navai a 2WD sedan turned up.

 We decided to rent our own 4WD from our hotel for the entirety of the trip and drive ourselves.
 Fiji is left-hand drive.
 Tavua Hotel can organise a driver and 4WD to get you to Navai and back.